 As with the fish breeding activity seen in the photo above, TEI is always finding new ways to bring in extra income.
 Next to the TEI office in Wundanyi is a workshop used by a welder who makes furniture and other metal goods which are sold to raise funds for TEI.

 TEI works with vulnerable groups too.
 They champion the role of disabled people in the area, being formally linked with Wundanyi Disabled Persons’ Group.
-Most of the disabled TEI members have successfully applied for grants (funded by Education Exchange) to improve their chances of building a business- Mary below is a great example
+Most of the disabled TEI members have successfully applied for grants (funded by Education Exchange) to improve their chances of building a business- Crispin (below) is a good example:

 Now Education Exchange supports TEI by paying the annual salary of all three workers (Coordinator, Secretary and Night Watchman) This is about £2200 per year.
 This gives staff the freedom to use all their time to develop new projects, find new sources of funding and maximise income to the central TEI pot.
+We also give another £400 per year to support grants and the table bank.
 TEI deserves our long-term support and will continue to get it!